HADAHENO/7asebatiya_7elwan/README.md

 5. Use the provided Python script from training_notebook.ipynb to train the model.
 Please make sure you have the necessary computational resources (GPU recommended).

 6. Adjust hyperparameters as needed for your specific use case.

+7. ✨ You can also check out inference.py to use our best model checkpoint for inference.
+Have fun experimenting with our model! 🚀

 ## Performance Assessment 🚀